microchad/bw/src/routes/docs/03_the-solution.md

 Border Wallets provides a method for memorising seed phrases using two components:

-1) A randomised grid of all 2048 seed words (an 'Entropy Grid')
+- A randomised grid of all 2048 seed words (an 'Entropy Grid').
-2) User-generated pattern(s) or cell co-ordinates.
+- User-generated pattern(s) or cell co-ordinates.

 Using our offline, browser-based tool (the 'Entropy Grid Generator' or EGG) - users can generate their own entropically-secured, randomised grid of all 2048 BIP-39 compliant seed words, and then apply a memorable pattern or set of cell co-ordinates to it - which only they know - in order to create a wallet.